 - Supplying alcohol to an underage person is prohibited.

-- Open containers of alcohol and the consumption of alcohol in public areas such as hall corridors, lounges, and study rooms are prohibited.
+- Open containers of alcohol and the consumption of alcohol in public areas such as hall corridors, lounges, study rooms and outside are prohibited.

 - Alcohol is prohibited at undergraduate group events within residence hall facilities.

 - Residents may not bring in or store beer kegs and other containers that hold large amounts of alcohol in the residence halls or in their rooms/suites.

 - The misuse (underage drinking, drinking in unauthorized areas, etc.) and the abuse of alcohol (drinking to such an extent that one’s behavior and judgment are impaired or result in disruption of others) are prohibited, regardless of where the alcohol is consumed.
 The effects of alcohol misuse and abuse include excessive noise, interpersonal conflict and vandalism.
 The individual who misuses or abuses alcohol not only negatively affects the community but also endangers the individual resident.